 The Evoque has proved to be a serious sales success for Land Rover, managing one in ever three of cars it sells.
-2014 saw no less than 125,000 Evoques sold, likely due to its combination of clever styling and the connotations of the luxury badge.
-While it's an entry-level car, it still clearly punches above its weight.
+2014 saw no less than 125,000 Evoques sold, likely due to its combination of clever styling and the luxury badge.

-Range Rover now offer the Evoque in convertible guise.
-A juxtoposition in terms and dubbed 'the convertible for all seasons', it's not the best looking thing on the road.
+Land Rover now offer the Evoque in convertible guise.
+A juxtaposition in terms and dubbed 'the convertible for all seasons', it isn’t the best looking thing on the road.
 Available from Spring 2016, the convertible boasts the new 10.1-inch JLR infotainment system, which is a definite improvement over the previous generation.

-Range Rover’s Evoque tries to blend the company’s off-road heritage with elements of high fashion and driver involvement, and while it succeeds on the former it has always fallen down on the latter.
-These mid-life updates, which included new engines and a nine-speed gearbox, go a long way to improving the Evoque’s drivetrain and on road driveability, but for us it still falls short of being the finished article.
+Range Rover’s Evoque tries to blend the company’s off-road heritage with elements of high fashion.
+That’s not a promising in terms of driver involvement.
+After the recent updates, which included new engines and a nine-speed gearbox, the Evoque’s on road driveability was significantly improved.
+For us though, it still falls short of being the most compelling small SUV.
 Although we concede that sales figures – 450,000 since the car’s launch in 2011 – don’t back our views!

 Performance and 0-60 time > The fastest Evoque – the turbocharged petrol – hits 60mph in 7.6sec and has a top speed of 135mph.
 Diesels aren't quite as brisk, but performance should match customer expectations.
 Read more about the Evoque's performance here.